-A tenant or owner-occupant displaced from a dwelling may be entitled to a payment not to exceed \$7,200 for rental assistance or down payment assistance.
+Except under Housing of Last Resort, a tenant or owner-occupant displaced from a dwelling may be entitled to a payment of as much as \$7,200 for rental assistance or down payment assistance (see Sec.
+7.10).

 7.9.1.
 Eligibility